 Pine Cone Shaped Easter Ornament

-Use small Styrofoam eggs for the centers and Easter-themed ribbon to make these beautiful Easter Eggs.
+Use small Styrofoam eggs for the centers and Easter-themed ribbon to make this beautiful Pine Cone Shaped Easter Ornament.
 So cute hanging on an Easter tree or decorating around the house.
+A friend of mine has her Easter eggs hanging from her chandelier.

 100 size 17 satin pins